Talend Studio notify you about required external modules in several ways.

-In case of collaborative work, once a required module is installed in one user's Studio, the other users can simply refresh their Modules view to add this module to their own Talend Studio.
+In case of collaborative work, once a required module is installed in Talend Studio of one user, the other users can simply refresh their Modules view to add this module to their own Talend Studio.

 This button is available only if the connection to the local libraries repository is successful.

 You can configure whether to share libraries at Talend Studio startup.
 For more information, see Artifact repository for libraries preferences.

 If you are using a local libraries repository configured with proxy, libraries will not be shared when clicking this button.
 For more information about configuring proxy for a local libraries repository, see Configuring a proxy repository for libraries in Talend Studio.

 Opens the Third-party Libraries wizard, which allows you to install all required and/or optional libraries in one go.
 For more information, see Installing all external modules in one go.

 - A Jar installation wizard appears when you:

 - drop a component from the Palette if one or more external modules required for that component to work are missing in Talend Studio.